-Whether your friend identifies as “messy” or “messy organized,” there are ways to help them declutter and become organized—at home, in the office, or even digitally.
+Whether your friend is naturally messy or identifies as “messy” or “messy organized,” there are ways to help them declutter and become organized—at home, in the office, or even digitally.
 But restoring order is only half the battle.
 Once they declutter and organize their materials, it’s important that they develop habits that will help them stay organized.

-One of the most common downfalls after getting organized is keeping it up.
+Staying organized for the new year or now after an initial resolution is a challenge.
 A study by the Association for Consumer Research found that most people struggle with keeping things organized after tidying up.
 As a result, they go back to their messy habits.

 If your coworker, partner, sibling, or grown child has asked you to help them get organized, you’ve come to the right place.
-Here are 6 practical steps on how to help a messy person get organized—and stay organized.
+Here are 6 practical steps and organizing tips on how to help a messy person get organized—and stay organized.

 1. Encourage baby steps

 It can be a daunting task for a messy person to start with a huge pile of items or a mountain full of paper clutter.
-What’s even more daunting is not knowing where to start.
-So it’s important to encourage them to start small.
+It’s even more of a challenge to not know where to start.
+Instead of a big purge, encourage them to start small.

 2. Have them think about what they can throw out or donate